 Surgery Patient Guide

-We appreciate the trust and confidence that you and your doctor have in our services and facilities.
-Your well-being is our primary concern and we will do all we can to ensure that your stay with us is as comfortable as possible.
+We appreciate the trust and confidence that you and your doctor have in our hospital and its services.
+Your well-being is our primary focus, and we’ll do all we can to ensure that your stay with us is as comfortable as possible.

 We want to make your surgery experience as stress-free as possible.
-In this section, you will find information that will help you prepare for your stay with us.
+In this section, you'll find information that will help you prepare for your stay with us.

-Once you have been scheduled for surgery, a Morton Plant Mease team member will call to verify your insurance information, schedule your pre-admission visit, and arrange for any needed diagnostic testing.
-This visit will take place approximately 7-10 days before surgery.
+Once you’ve been scheduled for surgery, a BayCare Hospital Wesley Chapel team member will call to verify your insurance information, schedule your pre-admission visit and coordinate any required diagnostic testing.
+This visit will occur approximately 7-10 days before surgery.

-Even if you have had your laboratory work done elsewhere, we highly recommend that you come in for this visit.
-It will give you the opportunity to ask questions and to meet some of the people who will be caring for you.
-It will also allow us to assess and plan for your nursing and anesthesia needs.
+Even if you’ve had your laboratory work done elsewhere, we highly recommend that you come in for this visit.
+It will give you the opportunity to ask questions and to meet some of the people who will be caring for you, and we’ll assess and plan for your nursing and anesthesia needs.

 When you come to the hospital for your pre-admission visit, please bring: